-Plasma concentrations of atorvastatin and its active metabolites were lower (by approx. 25%) when colestipol was co-administered with Atorvastatin Tablets.
-However, lipid effects were greater when Atorvastatin Tablets and colestipol were co-administered than when either medicinal product was given alone.
+Plasma concentrations of atorvastatin and its active metabolites were lower (by approx. 25%) when colestipol was coadministered with Atorvastatin.
+However, lipid effects were greater when Atorvastatin and colestipol were co-administered than when either medicinal product was given alone by the concomitant administration of systemic fusidic acid with statins.
+The mechanism of this interaction (whether it is pharmacodynamic or pharmacokinetic, or both) is yet unknown.
+There have been reports of rhabdomyolysis (including some fatalities) in patients receiving this